nayla-capobianco/Adidas-Sales/README.md

 descripción general del Proyecto: Adidas sales

-With the information of adidas salts in the United States for the years 2020-2021 we need a summary of what happened on Adidas can happen in the following years
+With the information of adidas salts in the United States for the years 2020-2021 we need a summary of what happened on Adidas can happen in the following

 Objective: This project will find how to increase sales in 2022 and its forecast

 Reach: With the results obtained, the decisions for 2022 will be made.

 Stakeholders: